 I ask for his major league picks for the year: which stories defined Australia in 2019?
-Greta Thunberg, and the political protest movements that have broken out all around the globe come to mind.
+Greta Thunberg, and the political protest movements around the globe come to mind.
 The election of ScoMo and the Liberal Party, as well. (“The fact that the Australian people went to the polls with full knowledge that this was the guy who shat his pants at Engadine Maccas in 1997 and still decided to vote him in, I think says a lot about ScoMo and it also says a lot about Engadine Maccas,” he japes.).

 But it was the arrest of Cardinal George Pell that temporarily escaped his mind.
 All the more surprising considering the Chaser’s long history of antagonising the high-ranking Church official.

 “I’m such an idiot,” he laughs.
 “Yeah.
 Arrested, and continues to be in jail, and every time we go and try and fix up his plaque outside St Mary's Cathedral by adding the little line, ‘and convicted paedophile’ to it, the Catholic Church takes it down,” his schoolboy-like mirth coming out again as he describes the stunt.

 “And the most amazing thing about that was the Catholic Church denied we had done it.
 They said, ‘No, no, no, you must have photoshopped the evidence.’

 “The Catholic Church is so insanely against evidence-based crimes that they're just in denial when there's clear video evidence of a crime being committed.
 That's exactly what got them into the fucking problem with Pell in the first place!”